 - (a) Who May Apply.
 The applicant may be the owner of the real estate, or the contractor hired by the owner.
 Under all circumstances, the applicant, if other than the owner, and the owner, shall be jointly and severally responsible for compliance with the terms of the permit and this ordinance. - (b) Form.
 Application for a permit, whether initial or renewal, shall be filed with the Building Inspector on forms created by the Building Inspector.
-The application for a permit shall at a minimum comply with Section 30.050 of the Wisconsin Uniform Building Code.
+The application for a permit shall at a minimum comply with Section 9.05 of the MMC.
 The Building Inspector may require additional information of a specific applicant and property including, but not limited to environmental assessment reports; and reports quantifying asbestos, lead-based paint, mercury and other hazardous substances. - (4) Fees.
 A permit fee must accompany the application.
 Permit fees shall be established by resolution of the Common Council. - (5) Irrevocable Letter of Credit.
-As a condition of issuance by the Building Inspector of the permit, the permittee shall post an Irrevocable Letter of Credit pursuant to MMC 15.370(2)(I) with the City in an amount required by the Common Council and in a form approved by the City Attorney.
+As a condition of issuance by the Building Inspector of the permit, the permittee shall post an Irrevocable Letter of Credit pursuant to MMC

+15.370(2)(I) with the City in an amount required by the Common Council and in a form approved by the City Attorney.
+The Irrevocable Letter of Credit shall be a guarantee of performance by the permittee.
 The Irrevocable Letter of Credit must be issued by a financial institution certified by the State to conduct such business within Wisconsin, allowing for direct draw by the City on demand without court action and without approval by permittee, to complete work or to repair damage that was the obligation of the permittee.
-The Irrevocable Letter of Credit must contain a provision that it remain as an obligation to the City for no less than one year after completion of the last act by permittee of salvage (unless the one year period is waived or modified by the Common Council), or after the expiration of a permit issued under this section to the permittee, whichever is later.
-In considering the amount of the Irrevocable Letter of Credit, the City Attorney shall consider: (i) the recommendation, if any, of the Building Inspector; (ii) the expertise of the applicant; (iii) the applicant's work history; (iv) the capitalization of the applicant; (v) the scope of the proposed project; (vi) the possible environmental hazards that could be created; (vii) the effect of the proposed operation on the surrounding neighborhood; and (viii) the cost of remediation to the City, should the City have to address any matter due to the unwillingness or inability of the permittee to complete its obligations.
-As a condition of issuance by the Building Inspector of the permit, the permittee shall post an Irrevocable Letter of Credit as required by MMC § 16.070(4).
+The Irrevocable Letter of Credit must contain a provision that it remain as an obligation to the City for no less than one year after completion of the last act by permittee of salvage (unless the one period is waived or modified by the Common Council), or after the expiration of a permit issued under this section to the permittee, whichever is later.
+In considering the amount of the Irrevocable Letter of Credit, the City Attorney shall consider: (i) the recommendation, if any, of the Building Inspector; (ii) the expertise of the applicant; (iii) the applicant's work history; (iv) the capitalization of the applicant; (v) the scope of the proposed project; (vi) the possible environmental hazards that could be created; (vii) the effect of the proposed operation on the surrounding neighborhood; and (viii) the cost of remediation on the City, should the City have to address any matter due to the unwillingness or inability of the permittee to complete its obligations.